 As a “university of short distances” (proximity), the University of Klagenfurt is perfectly positioned to encourage developments in interdisciplinary research.
 We promote relevant co-operation projects, both within and across our faculties, without neglecting subject standards or compromising on performance.
 The university’s dynamic development is driven by the curiosity, activities and commitment of its young researchers.
 We have therefore created an open, co-operative environment that offers special support to our young researchers.

 Teaching: shifting the boundaries

-The AAU campus is a meeting point for ideas, nationalities and languages.
+The University of Klagenfurt campus is a meeting point for ideas, nationalities and languages.
 A multilingual place for exchange, personal development, group development and progress.
 The boundaries between teaching, learning and research are fluid.
 The university culture is based upon the thirst and search for knowledge, creativity, critical thinking and constructive scepticism.
 As well as being a mechanism for communicating knowledge, quality teaching demands and promotes independent academic thinking.